By Adam Smith, 21st Century

 To stop lending interest-free to the government for public works and start borrowing at compound interest exclusively from private banks:

 This one has a few variations to unpack, but first lets get one big misconception cleared up.
 The government has ALWAYS sold bonds to the BoC and ALWAYS sold bonds to private banks, all that changed was the ratio, and that didn’t happen until 1982 (more on that later).
-It is important to say “sold bonds” rather than “borrowed the money” because bond purchases by banks don’t actually technically fund government spending, like at all, that’s one of the neoliberal lies we’ve been told.
-The government deposits created at private banks when those banks buy government bonds are just holding accounts, the government does not spend from them (for the wonks, here’s a great post from MMT godfather Bill Mitchell on the topic).
+It is important to say “sold bonds” rather than “borrowed the money” because bond purchases by private banks don’t actually technically fund government spending, like at all, that’s one of the neoliberal lies we’ve been told (wonks only, the classic MMT paper by Stephanie Kelton “Can Taxes and Bonds Finance Government Spending?”).

 But there’s a more important distinction that needs to be made here, the difference between “loans” and “monetary financing”.
 A lot of people point to the BoC Act and claim the loan provisions prove that the BoC used to make loans and no longer does so.
 That’s a huge misinterpretation of the function of central banks and the purpose of the loan provisions in the Act.